devcarlosperez/MyMovieListExpressSequelize/README.md

 ## Suggestions 💡

-> **Note:** You need your own OMDb API key.
+- You need your own OMDb API key.
 Get it for free at [OMDb API](https://www.omdbapi.com/apikey.aspx) and set it in the backend configuration.

 ## Acknowledgments 🎁